Kenneth J. Witzel

 Ken received his law degree from the Dickinson School of Law of the Pennsylvania State University in 1998, where he served as an Articles Editor for the Dickinson Law Review.
 During law school, he authored the comment, “Medtronic, Inc. v.
 Lohr and the Power of Preemption: A Pennsylvania Guide to the Preemption of Common Law Tort Claims by the Medical Device Amendment of 1976,” 102 Dickinson Law Review 865 (1998).
 He earned his Bachelor of Arts degree in English from the University of Utah in 1995.

 Immediately after law school, Ken served as a law clerk for the Honorable Zoran Popovich of the Superior Court of Pennsylvania.
 He moved to Pittsburgh and entered private practice with the law firm of Schnader Harrison Segal & Lewis LLP in 1999.
-Ken joins the firm from the law firm of Barnes Dulac Watkins, a boutique oil and gas law firm, where he had been a principal for approximately 10 years.
+Ken joined the firm from the law firm of Barnes Dulac Watkins, a boutique oil and gas law firm, where he had been a principal for approximately 10 years.

 Successfully represented publicly traded natural gas producer in proceedings concerning oil and gas lease with a value to client in excess of $50 million.

 - Obtained federal court jury verdict in favor of publicly traded natural gas producer on claims brought by landowner/lessor who alleged that producer had tortiously interfered with his employment; and secured judgment in favor of producer following bench trial on claims by the landowner/lessor under a “dual purpose” oil and gas lease that the production rights under the lease had terminated because the lease had only been used for storage.
 Mason v.
 Range Resources—Appalachia, LLC, 120 F.Supp.3d 425 (W.D.
 Pa.
 2015).

 - Obtained summary judgment in favor of publicly traded natural gas producer on claims by the lessors under three oil and gas leases that their leases terminated at the end of their primary terms where the producer did not exercise its option to extend the leases while they were in their primary term and the lessors did not afford the producer the requisite notice and opportunity to cure specified in the leases.